 “Gidgets too hard to clean,” mom said.
 You mean “GADGETS.”
 “Yeah, that’s what I said, no gidgets.”
 Wabbits, rabbits, never mind.
 We don’t own a garlic roller, garlic press, scraper or tenderizer mallet anymore.
 I tried and used gift cards to buy her special, not-cheap kitchen and cooking “gidgets” at the gourmet cookware store.
 They all ended up in the Goodwill box.
 OK, no more gidgets… or wabbits.
 Just leave it to cleaver.

 Traditionally, Asian-style cleavers were used for butchering whole animals–bones, gristle, and all.
 They were big and heavy and shaped like an ax.
 Modern versions of cleavers (sometimes referred to as Asian chef knives) are more versatile and refined.
 They are generally lighter in weight with a thinner blade and are designed for cutting boneless meat and vegetables.
 Perfect and practical for most home-chefs and everyday use, from chicken fingers to vegetable stir fry!
 More hardcore chefs who work with whole animal and bone-in cuts, use a heavier traditional cleaver with a blade that’s geared for chopping through hard bone and gristle.
-Most cleavers are made in China, Japan or Germany.
+Many cleavers are made in China, Japan or Germany.

+See My First Cleaver in action in the video below.
 Speak softly, eat good food…and carry a big knife!